-The fair value of the mortgage portfolio and loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate and are considered to be Level 2 in the Fair Value Hierarchy in accordance with "IFRS 7 Financial Instruments: Disclosures".
+The fair value of the mortgage portfolio and loans and borrowings have been calculated by discounting future cash flows at an appropriate market rate and are considered to be Level 2 in the Fair Value Hierarchy in accordance with "IFRS 7.
+Financial Instruments: Disclosures".

-Trade and other receivables and payables are recognised on an amortised cost basis that is considered to be a close approximation to fair value due to short nature of these assets and liabilities.
+Trade and other receivable and trade and other payables are recognised on an amortised cost basis that is considered to be a close approximation to fair value due to short nature of these liabilities.